 Why Content Factories May Be Headed Nowhere: Demand Media and Social Curation.
 I’m seeing more Scoopit links in my Twitter stream and I’m not crazy about it.

 “Curated computing” refers to the way Apple staff examines each piece of software written for iPhone OS devices before allowing it into (or blocking it from) the App Store.
 Epps is almost certainly not among the first 10,000 people on the planet to observe that the iPhone OS does not allow users to install whatever programs they wish, unless the devices are jailbroken.
+For that reason, it’s tempting to write off her coinage as an attention-grabbing rehash of a well-worn meme — especially because she plans to take this show on the road at conferences to talk about this observation.
+That knowledge itself is anything but revelatory to anyone who has been paying even slight attention to what has already been said about the iPhone OS over the past few years.
 What Is Newsmastering And What Are Newsradars?
 RSS News Aggregation And Re-Publishing For Beginners.
 What Is NewsMastering Newsmastering is the process by which a human being identifies, aggregates, hand-picks, edits and republishes a highly-focused, thematic news via RSS.

 He is the CEO of Magnify.net, a real-time video curation engine for publishers, brands, and websites.
 His book Curation Nation is slated to be published this spring by McGrawHill Business.
 As the volume of content swirling around the web continues to grow, we're finding ourselves drowning in a deluge of data.
 Where is the relevant material?
+Where are the best columns and content offerings?
+The solution on the horizon is curation.
+In the past 90 days alone, there has been an explosion of new software offerings that are the early leaders in the curation tools category.
+1. Storify co-founder Burt Herman worked as a reporter for the Associated Press during a 12-year career, six of those in news management as a bureau chief and supervising correspondent.
 Is Curation The Answer To Search Spam?
 Posted by Tom Foremski - January 12, 2011 Much has been written lately about the lower quality of Google's search results.